evefancom/evefan/README.md

 - Tracking errors in processing events for destinations
 - Providing insights into the error rates for each destination

-The HealthChecker is implemented in `src/health.ts` and exported in `src/index.ts`.
+The HealthChecker is implemented in `src/health.ts`.

 ### 3. Queues for Failure Handling